 March 2008 saw the arrival of Harry, Morgan & Ike bought from Catanger Llamas in Northampton.
 Harry & Morgan were both fairly experienced trekkers and Ike a youngster with great promise.
 In April that year baby Ted was born at Kiln Farm a bonus to their breeding since producing 3 lovely females, but really wanting a male as an eventual addition to the trekking group.

 Over the course of 2008, Suzanne remained working full-time, but due to a real desire to make this project work she and James put in lots of hard work and long hours into setting up the trekking centre.
 The llamas had to become familiar with their new surroundings and Suzanne also had to learn about their characters and get to know them fully.
 Facilities for customer had to be adequate, trekking routes re-searched, linking to the local community, sourcing local providers for food provision and services and of course building on her knowledge regarding Nidderdale where she was to trek!

 April 2009 saw the final touches and the doors opened to the first customers!
 Since that date the business has continued to grow and has become stronger and busier much faster than initially anticipated.
 Suzanne was able to say goodbye to the day job and is now permanently on the farm living her dream! (although she won’t pretend it’s all roses)!

-The herd now stands between 30-40, including llamas and alpacas.
+The herd now stands at around 90, including llamas and alpacas.
 The centre also offers employment to local people, which has been a bonus to the rural economy.
 Community Links are strong and the business now brings in extra trade for Pateley Bridge as customers travel from all over to visit.
 Overall a happy establishment has been created and hopefully will continue to build on its current success as plans are now being made to link into education and health organisations.